SaiRamPothuganti/Publicsafety/IntegerationCloud/Readme.md

-# import all these files into your IntegrationCloud Instance
+## import the .par  files into your IntegrationCloud Instance (in package section)